bkclerke/MyUmbDocs/Form-Handler/How-It-Works.md

 - User Email Field
 - User Email Subject

-These settings are defined by a developer when setting up the form handler on a page.

-Inherit From can be used to override content editor settings on a particular page to use universal settings or settings for another page for the Form Handler.

 ## Form Settings Explained

-The Form Settings DocumentType (aka doctype) is setup in the Compositions organizational folder.
+The Form Settings Document Type (aka doctype) is setup in the Compositions organizational folder.
 This doctype acts as composition for various nodes that require form settings.
 Using this method insures that all doctypes that need the form settings will have the same settings applied.

 ![Form Settings Doctype](images/v8/form-settings-doctype.png)

 **Important Note About Doctype Naming Conventions** The naming convention for composition doctypes are prefixed with "comp" and then the doctype name in a camel casing format.
 For example, the Form Settings doctype alias is `compFormSettings`.
 Compositions also use the general settings icon in black for the doctype icon.
 This practice makes it easy to recognize when selecting doctypes within Umbraco.
+[Read more about the naming convention used here](/MyUmbDocs/Starterkit-Package/Package-Includes.html#documenttypes).

 ![Form Settings Doctype Naming](images/v8/form-settings-doctype-naming.png)